Enjoy easy convenience with these Ultimate Cheesy Stuffed Potatoes. Loaded with creamy goodness, these spuds are freezer-friendly and very make-ahead.

 Wash and dry your potatoes and poke holes in them with a fork.
 This helps steam escape.
 You don’t want to be like Almanzo and get hit in the eye by an exploding potato.

 Bake your potatoes.
-You can use Crockpot Baked Potatoes or bake your potatoes in the oven (1 hour at 400 degrees) or the microwave.
+You can use Crockpot Baked Potatoes, bake your potatoes in the oven (1 hour at 400 degrees), or cook them in the microwave.
 Most microwaves these days have a potato button that will automatically set a cooking time and temperature.
 You want your potatoes to be soft enough that the insides will mash easily.

 Place the shells on a baking sheet and place the cooked insides into a mixing bowl.